kroxylicious/kroxylicious-community-gallery/CONTRIBUTING.md

 To make changes to the gallery you will need to open a pull request, but that's not the only way to contribute!
 Opening issues and starting discussions are also great ways to help out.

+## DCO Signoff

+The project requires that all commits are signed-off, indicating that _you_ certify the changes with the [Developer Certificate of Origin (DCO)](./DCO.txt).

+This can be done using `git commit -s` for each commit in your pull request.
+Alternatively, to signoff a bunch of commits you can use `git rebase --signoff _your-branch_`.

 ## Gallery Style Guide

 When adding a new filter to the gallery there are a few details that need to be included, like the name of the filter, where it can be found, and what it does.